X-Plane/xptools/README.md

 -------------------------------------------------------------------------------

 - SceneryTools.xcodeproj
-    - Xcode project file for all tools on macOS.
+    - Xcode project files for all tools on macOS.
 - msvc
     - Microsoft Visual Studio 2017 project files for Windows
 - codeblocks
     - code::blocks project files for Linux

 - msvc_libs
-    - subrepo with pre-compiled 3rd party libraries, only used under windows The file "howto_build.txt" documents in this directory documents how the libraries were originally compiled from the included source.
+    - subrepo with pre-compiled 3rd party libraries, only used under Window.
+       The file "howto_build.txt" documents in this directory documents how the libraries were originally compiled from the included source.
 - libs
-    - subrepo with source code for 3rd part libraries, only used under OSX and Linux The makefile at the toplevl will unpack the tarball, apply patches; when done the libs directory contains the static archives we use and headers.
+    - subrepo with source code for 3rd part libraries, only used under OSX and Linux.
+      The makefile at the toplevel will unpack the tarball, apply patches; when done the libs directory contains the static archives we use and headers.
 The XPTools code does not require you to install the libraries globally on your system.
 - makerules